2005 New York City mayoral election: Conservative

 Despite his removal from the Republican primary, Tom Ognibene ran as the Conservative Party nominee.

 Independence

-On May 28, the Independence Party endorsed Michael Bloomberg for re-election.
+On May 28, the Independence Party endorsed Bloomberg for reelection.

 Liberal

 The Liberal Party of New York endorsed Bloomberg.

 Green

-Anthony Gronowicz, Manhattan College history professor Anthony Gronowicz was the Green Party's mayoral nominee.
+Manhattan College history professor Anthony Gronowicz was the Green Party's mayoral nominee.
 Gronowicz sought to strengthen affordable housing, supported renewable sources of energy and sought to provide free tuition to City University of New York.
 He was featured in an article in The Villager.

 Libertarian

 Audrey Silk, a former NYPD officer, community activist and founder of NYC Citizens Lobbying Against Smoker Harassment, was nominated by the party on April 16, 2005.